Posted in Marketing and Strategy Terms, Total Reads: 1872

 Definition: Values And Lifestyles (VALS) Research

-The VALS Research refers to a market research tool developed by social scientist Arnold Mitchell and his colleagues at SRI International in order to study motivation behind consumer purchase decisions.
-It has been extensively used for psychographic market segmentation.
+The VALS Research, based on a customer's values and lifestyles, refers to a market research tool developed by social scientist Arnold Mitchell and his colleagues at SRI International in order to study motivation behind consumer purchase decisions.
+Values And Lifestyles (VALS) has been extensively used for psychographic segmentation.
 VALS was developed from the theoretical base of Maslow’s hierarchy of needs and the concept of social character.

 • Rich customized consumer profiles